 In this article, we are going to analyze how to find unique values in Excel.
 Duplication of values in Excel can occur in a single column or across multiple columns and rows in Excel.
 It is often necessary to eliminate duplication, for correct data analysis and data integration purposes.

 Other times, one may just want to note recurring values, rather than remove them.
 There are few key ways to get rid of duplicate values in Excel or to detect unique values.
 So, we are going to examine a few of these in this post.

 Right, let’s get started with an example.

 High-Performance Liquid Chromatography (HPLC) is a well-known and widely utilized analytical chemistry technique.
-It allows for separation, identification, and quantification of compounds in a mixture.
-In this tutorial, we will be working on a spreadsheet in which different research assistant will be conducting different HPLC columns that can detect different compounds.
+It allows for the separation, identification, and quantification of compounds in a mixture.
+In this tutorial, we will be working on a spreadsheet in which different research assistants will be conducting different HPLC columns that can detect different compounds.
 We will be analyzing the duplications and uniqueness of the columns in different processes.

 The source data is shown below, there are 200 rows of data with 5 columns.

 Excel List Of Unique Values Based On Criteria